 11. Invest in apartment tour videos or virtual tour software

-With the current COVID-19 pandemic still discouraging in-person visits, updated professional videos and photos of apartments and communities remain essential to improve occupancy rates during and after the crisis.
+While the majority of renters have returned to in-person visits, many still prefer the ease of virtual tours.
+That’s why updated professional videos and photos of apartments and communities remain essential to improve occupancy rates.
 In fact, there was a marked increase in the percentage of people who preferred to watch a virtual tour or watch a YouTube video of the apartment from 2020 to 2021.

 By investing in high-quality, updated tour videos (or virtual tour capabilities!) of your community, amenities, and different floorplans, you can encourage more people to visit you in person because they’ll feel confident you have what they’re looking for.